pub-calculator-io/grade-calculator/readme.md

-# Grade Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Grade Calculator Widget for WordPress

 Our weighted grade calculator shows your average and what to earn for the final grade you want.
 A timesaver if you don't know how to calculate grades!